regtm/interphase-encrypted/README.md

 Plug in, or replug in the programmer after this.

 ## OpenOCD server
-The programming header on the side of the keyboard, from top to bottom:
+The programming header on the side of the interphase keyboard, from top to bottom:
 ```
-SWCLK
-SWDIO
-GND
 3.3V
+swclck
+swdio
+gnd
 ```
 It's best to remove the battery during long sessions of debugging, as charging non-rechargeable lithium batteries isn't recommended.